IbrhmClgl/IbrhmClgl/README.md

-## Hi !
+## Hi 👋 !

+✨✨✨
 I'm Ibrahim and I'm a self-taught Javascript developer.
-As a junior junior developer I am currently attending the [Codin Bootcamps Europe](https://www.coding-bootcamps.eu/).
+As a junior junior developer I am currently attending the [Coding Bootcamps Europe](https://www.coding-bootcamps.eu/).
+✨✨✨

 <!---
 IbrhmClgl/IbrhmClgl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.